Myanmar Idol

-Myanmar Idol is a popular Myanmar singing contest television series that is broadcast on MNTV.
+Myanmar Idol is a Myanmar singing contest television series that is broadcast on MNTV.
 Its first season, in 2015, was described by The Myanmar Times as a "wild success".
 Due to its popularity, it has been extended for a fifth season in 2020.
 Since Season 3, the competition format has utilized a wild card during the top 4+1 show.